 Taps and swipes

-- Tap the top of Home to play or pause music or videos playing on a nearby TV through Chromecast.
+- Tap once on the top of the Home to play or pause music or videos playing on a nearby TV through Chromecast ($15 at eBay).

-- Long-press until the Assistant's lights start blinking, awaiting your command.
+- Long press until Assistant's lights start blinking, awaiting your voice command.

 - Drawing a circle in a clockwise motion increases volume.